tammandres/fitval/README.md

 # see ./examples/run.py for more comments
 ```

-It is more efficient to run the code on a dataframe that already contains model predictions, as that data can be reused in each bootstrap sample.
-The only reason to apply prediction model to data in each bootstrap sample is when data has missing values.
-In that case, the data is imputed in each sample, and a model is applied to imputed datasets in each sample.
-This, however, will also be more time consuming.
+The code can also be run on data with missing values, in which case the `get_model` function needs to be specified in `./fitval/models.py`.
+In that case, the data will be imputed within in each bootstrap sample and the prediction model applied to the bootstrap sample.
+Alternatively, a suitable missing data model could be trained on a subset of data that is not used for evaluating the model, and then applied to a held-out subset which will be used for evaluating the model.
+This would mimic real-world usage in a missing data scenario, and the held-out subset could be used for evaluating the imputer-model combination in the same way as illustrated above.

 ## Overview of files